flashbots/mev-boost-relay/README.md

 ### Updating the website

-You can generate a static version of the website with `go run scripts/website-staticgen/main.go`
+You can generate a static version of the website with `go run scripts/website-staticgen/main.go` (update the values in `testdata/website-htmldata.json` accordingly).

 # Maintainers